Skip to Content

 |

-Cars can overheat for a number of reasons, and in the hot summer months, it becomes much more common.
-There are a few things you can try to prevent this from happening if the engine temp dial is headed into the red.
-Keep in mind that these are not fixes, long or short term— just things to get you safely off the road.
+Cars can overheat for a number of reasons, and in the hot summer months, your chances of this occurring may increase.
+Here are a few things you can try to prevent overheating if the engine temp dial is headed into the red.
+Keep in mind that these are not fixes, either long or short term — just steps to get you safely off the road.
 Do not drive your car if the temperature gauge goes into the red.

 2. Pull over and turn off the engine.
 If you need to drive a few blocks to find a safe spot, that’s okay, but don’t push it any further than that.